ELELAB/mutatex_pipelines/custom_scan/stability_scan/README.md

 |`Position`|Single-letter residue type of the mutant variant|94|

-The other supported format is a csv file with a `Mutation` column which contains mutations in the HGVS protein mutation syntax:
+The other supported format is a csv file with a `Mutation` column which contains mutations in the HGVS protein substitution mutation syntax:

 ...